Sipaliwini District

 Sipaliwini is the largest district of Suriname, located in the south.
 Sipaliwini is the only district that does not have a regional capital, as it is directly administered by the national government in Paramaribo.
-Sipaliwini District includes disputed areas, with the southwestern region controlled and administered by Guyana, whereas the southeastern region is controlled by French Guiana.
+Sipaliwini District includes disputed areas, with the southwestern region controlled and administered by Guyana, whereas the southeastern region is controlled by French Guiana, a part of France.

 History

 Sipaliwini was created in 1983 and has a population of 37,065 and an area of 130,567 km2.
 The district is nearly 4 times as large as the other 9 districts of Suriname combined; however, most of Sipaliwini is almost completely covered by rainforest.
 To create the district, the Nickerie District was reduced from around 65,000 km2 to 5,000 km2.
 Sipaliwini is the tribal area inhabited by Maroons and indigenous people.
 Various peace treaties starting in 1686 had recognised autonomy for the tribes over their own area; however, a specific delineation of the tribal area had been lacking.
 The name is of Indigenous origin, referring to the Sipaliwini River, and means "river of stones or rocks".

 It is thought by archaeologists that hunter-gatherers lived in what is today Sipaliwini district during the Paleolithic period.
 The region was largely left alone during the colonial period, as the Dutch that controlled Suriname were fearful of the Portuguese in Brazil, and it was not until the 20th century that development projects began.

 As of 2004, there were 41 schools in the areas.
 An increase in schools is planned, because some children have to travel long distances by foot or boat to neighbouring villages.
 As of 2004, there are 24 clinics in the district.
 Medical care is provided by Medische Zending.
 In the 1950s, Operation Grasshopper established many tiny airstrips in the district in order to make the territory accessible.

 The Sipaliwini district had seen occasional fighting in the late 1960s between Guyanese and Surinamese troops over border disputes in the south-west Tigri Area of the Coeroeni resort.